 The Narrows is the most famous and popular hike in Zion (well, excluding the Riverside Walk, which is actually part of the Narrows hike).
 In this article, we’ll show you how to do the hike.

-- Learn all about two other popular hikes in Zion: Angels Landing and Emerald Pools.
+DON’T MISS: Two other popular hikes in Zion, Angels Landing and Emerald Pools.

 The Top-Down requires a permit and usually camping in the canyon for an evening.
 This is rarely done in comparison to the Bottom-Up route.